 Aircraft are defined by their wings.
 The shape, size, and configuration will affect all aspects of an aircraft’s performance and specifications.
 Wings are airfoils, shapes designed to create lift when moving rapidly through the air.
-This lift, combined with the thrust generated by the aircraft’s engine or engines, is what allows an aircraft to fly.
+This lift, combined with the thrust generated by the aircraft engine's or engines, is what allows an aircraft to fly.

 RC helicopters have been a fairly popular hobby for many for a long time.
 They allow many to simulate what it is like to fly a real helicopter and can provide much enjoyment.
 While the complexities of an RC helicopter may be much less than their real counterpart, there are similar components and controls.
 For the purpose of an RC helicopter, there are five main components which are the main and tail rotors, swashplates, cyclical control, and collective control.